St Davids Day Things To Do

 St David’s Day at Bala Lake Railway

 Celebrate St David’s Day with a free ride on the Bala Lake Railway to all residents of North Wales (just bring proof of address).
-But we are SOUTH WALES LIFE so if you’re planning a visit and you don’t live in North Wales you can still travel for a fee.
+But we are SOUTH WALES LIFE so if you’re planning a visit and you don’t live in North Wales you can still travel at less than half price.

-St David’s Day at Bala Lake Railway is on Sunday 26th February.
-For more details on this beautiful stretch of track, go here.
-RAILWAY
+St David’s Day at Bala Lake Railway is on Sunday 1st March.
+For more details on this beautiful stretch of track, go HERE.

 • Food and drink